1st PUC History Chapter 4

 Question 21.

-Who built the Saint Sophia church at Constantinople?
+Who built Saint Sophia church at Constantinople?

 Answer: